England reporter notebook: Gareth Southgate has concerns over key players ahead of Euro 2024

 Anthony Gordon called the Iceland shock a "smack on the nose and a wake-up call."
 From what I've been told, that mirrors the feeling of the rest of the squad, who have been rattled by England's under-performance of late.

-They plan to use this defeat as a motivating factor, as a reminder that it will take a lot more effort and hard work to win the Euros.
+They plan to use this defeat as a motivating factor - a reminder that it will take a lot more effort and hard work to win the Euros.

 Similarly with the manager.
 Southgate said his players "didn't show enough character" at Wembley, and that "in a way, it will focus the mind and it shows that any complacency, or thinking that talent alone is going to get us this trophy, won't be enough."